guicho271828/aaai-template/README.md

     after it.
 Otherwise it may remove some necessary text
   * `make archive` compresses the `submission/` directory and create a zip file and a tar.gz file containing the same contents.
-    AAAI Press receive the zip file only.
+    Note that AAAI Press does not accept tar.gz files.
     Additional style files are removed because they are not allowed.
   * `make arxiv` is same as `make archive`, but it does not remove the style files.
     This feature is therefore useful when submitting the paper to Arxiv.